Writing for Digital Media, Summer 2019

 Each requirement will be on-going throughout the semester, will require regular contributions, and be comprised of various assignments.

-Students must complete all assignments in each project to successfully pass the course.
+Students must complete all assignments in each requirement to successfully pass the course.

 Projects you complete online should be able to stand alone; that is, assignments should not reference the class, but target a particular professional audience.
 Remember, these are public documents, not just assignments; your audience, if you’re considering yourself as part of an expert community, is not necessarily your classmates and professor.